clulab/eidos/README.md

 You can now submit texts for Eidos to process.
-Please note that the very first submission will require extra time as lazily loaded parts of the system are fetched, but subsequent texts will be processed much more quickly.
+Please note that the very first submission will require extra time as lazily loaded parts of the system are initialized, but subsequent texts will be processed much more quickly.

 To eventually escape from `sbt`, you can stop the web server with Control-D and then quit the